Tannoy Monitor Gold 15″ Review

 Current UK Price: £1,300 to £1800 for a pair

-Tannoy Monitor Gold drivers are very musical and easy to listen.
-No the most detailed, and the soundstage depth is far from ideal, but despite these pitfalls, very enjoyable to listen.
+Tannoy Monitor Gold drivers are very musical and easy on the ears.
+Not the most detailed, and the soundstage depth is far from ideal, but despite these pitfalls, very enjoyable to listen to.
 Overall, sweet sound, with a lot of kick and energy to it.

 Balance of Sound: 4 grey stars